Tarleton State University

 Analysis of Variance (ANOVA) - A statistical technique used to determine if statistically significant differences exists between two or more groups (gender, ethnicity, student classification, etc….) on a continuous variable (GPA, SAT scores, etc…..).

-Banner-The student information management system (SIMS) used by Tarleton State University
+Banner-The student information system (SIS) used by Tarleton State University

 CBM – Texas Higher Education Coordinating Board Management Reports.
 Various CBMs are submitted throughout the academic year to report on enrollments, graduation rates, and other academic performance measures.